-It’s Really Important to Make Time to Reflect on Your Life.
+It’s Really Important to Make Time to Reflect.
 That’s Why I Use a Journal.

-Having been away last week – that’s why there was no newsletter, apologies! – and given that there was some long travel involved, I enjoyed a bit of time to journal and to reflect a bit upon my life.
+Having been away last week – that’s why there was no newsletter, apologies! – and given that there was some long travel involved, I enjoyed a bit of time to journal and take time to reflect.

 Journaling has been a practice of mine for years.
 I have always found it very beneficial to collect my ideas, to record my experiences, observations and thoughts, and to work through any questions that might be going through my mind.

-So, maybe you find you have a million and one ideas whizzing round in your head.
-Maybe you frequently feel pulled off course.
-Or maybe you want to incorporate a little more time in your routine to reflect on your life, journaling could be a good way to start.
+So, maybe you frequently feel pulled off course.
+Maybe you have a million and one ideas whizzing round in your head.
+A problem you have been churning on for a while.
+Or maybe you want to incorporate a little more time in your routine for reflection, to ‘check your course’ ?
+Journaling could be just the ticket!